4GeeksAcademy/forogeeks/README.md

 ## Overview
-ForumX is a dynamic forum platform inspired by the likes of Forocoches and Reddit, offering users a seamless experience for engaging in discussions, sharing content, and connecting with others.
-Built with a focus on performance, interaction features, navigation, and usability, ForumX aims to provide a comprehensive forum experience for its users.
+ForoGeeks is a dynamic forum platform inspired by the likes of Forocoches and Reddit, offering users a seamless experience for engaging in discussions, sharing content, and connecting with others.
+Built with a focus on performance, interaction features, navigation, and usability, ForoGeeks aims to provide a comprehensive forum experience for its users.

 ## Key Features
 ### Performance Improvements